Clarejewel/Hackbio-biocoding-internship/stage_one_folder/stage_one_Readme.md

 ```

 ### 2. Write a function that simulates and generates a logistic population growth curve.
-Simply speaking, I want to create a function that simulates how a population grows over time using a logistic growth model.
+Simply put, I want to create a function that simulates how a population grows over time using a logistic growth model.
 **Background**
 *Look up what a logistic model plot looks like - its an S-curve, a sigmoid function.*
 This model has three key phases: